tjfontaine/cloudnative/application-development/cicd/spinnaker/readme.md

 In short, Spinnaker takes advantage of your existing Jenkins installation with all its different plugins and existing configuration and makes it better.

 Before we get to the good technical bits, here are some business reasons you might want to store in your back pocket to bring out at crucial times in meetings (if you do decide to go ahead with Spinnaker).
-* Spinner can help reduce the risk of bad deployments - costing money and person-hours, which also cost money.
+* Spinnaker can help reduce the risk of bad deployments - costing money and person-hours, which also cost money.
 * Spinnaker can help your company gain a competitive advantage - the more you automate, the more time you can spend building some great features and reducing that technical debt you acquired during your crazy growth stage.

 # Audience